dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1801.md

 (which you specify in the Properties box).
 If the OptionButtons are in a Frame,

-you don’t have to be concerned with the GroupName property.
+you don't have to be concerned with the GroupName property.

 FIGURE 18-7: